devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step9.md

 `mvn clean test -Dtest=com.devonfw.application.employee.employeemanagement.service.impl.rest.KafkaDemoServiceTest`{{execute T1}}

 This may take a while.
-If the result show one passed test, then the kafka consumer work well.
+If the result shows one passed test, the Kafka consumer is performing as expected.